Asif Mohseni: Religious, political, and business organisations

 Mohseni owned Tamadon TV, a television network very similar in visual style and religious content to Iranian state-run television channels.

 In the 1960s Mohseni founded a movement called Subh-i Danish (Dawn of Knowledge), whose political and cultural revival program enjoyed some popularity among the Shi'a youth of Kabul.

 In 1978 he founded the Islamic Movement of Afghanistan (Harakat-I Islami-yi Afghanistan), a Shi'a anti-Soviet resistance movement and political party combining various smaller groups with numerous bases inside and outside the country.
 Its headquarters was originally in the Iranian city of Qum and Mohseni received support for the group from the Iranian state.
 The group later played an important role in the 1980 rebellion against the communist regime.
 Among the anti-communist resistance movements, Harakat espoused a moderate islamist line, which brought it close to the sunni Jamiat Islami faction, that had a similar outlook.
 Mohseni's movement resisted from different Afghan cities and his forces included mainly Mujahideen.

 Death

 Mohseni died on August 5, 2019, in Kabul, Afghanistan.
 He was buried on August 6, 2019, in the building of the Hawzah Ilmiyah Khatam al-Nabiyin in Kabul.

 Works

+Mu'jam al Ahadith al Mu'tabara it's an Encyclopedia that contains all of the sacred and authentic traditions of 12 Imams according to Rijal, it contains 12,000 traditions in 8 Volumes.